Khaliwibi/InstaCorrect/README.md

 ## Front-end Application
 A basic front-end application that runs angularjs to take the text written and send an AJAX request to the Flask app.

+## Results and conclusion
+After one epoch (~4M examples), the model achieves an accuracy of 95% on the validation set.
+This is already great!
+But in practice the model fails to detect basic errors.
+This is probably due to two things:
+* The mistake generator is not really good.
+It generates unlikely mistakes more than likely mistakes.
+Your model is only as good as the quality of your data.
+* The model does not know about a *subset* of french, i.e., the translation of the european parlaments talks.
+Not really representative of your every chit chat...

+How to improve the model ?
+Well the goal of this first version was to create a simple model but end-to-end.
+The next model will be a "predictive" one, it will try to correct your sentence instead of just saying whether it is correct or not.
+I will try to implement the following paper: [Sentence-Level Grammatical Error Identification as Sequence-to-Sequence Correction](https://arxiv.org/abs/1604.04677).
+I will also try to improve the mistake generator.

 ## Contributions
 Feel free to contribute/comment/share this repo :-)